 Pulis leaves Palace

-Less than 48 hours before the Eagles were due to begin their Barclays Premier League campaign at Arsenal, Pulis, whose appointment last November triggered a remarkable run from likely relegation to comfortable survival, departed the Selhurst Park club.
+Less than 48 hours before Palace begin their Barclays Premier League campaign at Arsenal, Pulis, whose appointment last November triggered a remarkable run from likely relegation to comfortable survival, departed the Selhurst Park club.

-Press Association Sport understands Palace will issue a statement later today to address the resignation before holding an afternoon press conference.
+Press Association Sport understands Palace will issue a statement on Friday to address the resignation before holding an afternoon press conference.

-Palace staff were surprised with the speed at which Pulis went from preparing his team for the trip to the Emirates Stadium to cutting ties with the club.
+Palace staff were caught by surprise at the speed at which Pulis went from preparing his team for the trip to the Emirates Stadium to cutting ties with the club.

 He and co-chairman Steve Parish held talks to discuss transfer issues on Thursday afternoon.